 Morgan is passionate about a number of issues and campaigns, including Black Lives Matter, defunding police and prisons, healthcare and mental health accessibility, and housing.
 These interests are what brought her to NHYM.
 She's now been with us as our Deputy Organizing Director since the Spring of 2022; as our Deputy Organizing Director, she manages our college hubs and supports all of our fieldwork.

 One day, Jonathan decided that he was tired of complaining about what was happening around him, and decided that he wanted to take action to help effect change.
 As a result, he was introduced to the wonderful world of organizing.
 In the fall of 2021, Jonathan canvassed for NHYM-endorsed candidates in municipal elections, thus becoming part of the NHYM base.
 Almost a year later, he acts as one of our Deputy Development & Operations Directors!
 When Jonathan isn’t organizing, he likes to spend time with his family and friends, hike, and golf.

-Hayden is NHYM’s Regional Organizer.
+Hayden is NHYM’s Deputy Political Director.
 He got his start organizing through anti-imperialist and anti-militarization work, particularly in relation to Korea and the Phillippines.
 He deeply understood the need to mobilize people power to uphold human rights and sovereignty, and this brought him to organizing work.
 He wanted to help apply this to his home state, as well as learn about ways to achieve people-driven change around local issues, and that’s how he found NHYM.
 Other issues that are important to Hayden include criminal justice and housing.
 When he’s not organizing, Hayden enjoys hiking, mapmaking, and geeking out over ancient history and public transportation!

 Student Coordinators (by school)